arkhn/fhir-river/README.md

 ## FHIR Loader

-The `loader` container includes a consumer that reads the transformed events from Kafka and load it to the MongoDB.
+The `loader` container includes a consumer that reads the transformed events from Kafka and load it to the posgres db of HAPI FHIR.

 ## Kafka events